build-on-aws/content/posts/from-cloud-chaos-to-cost-control/index.md

 ## Other Cost Control Automation Solutions

+{{% notice note %}}
+The following two solutions were designed for your **Non-Production** environments, where you can achieve cost control in automation ways.
+If you want to adopt the same mechanism in production environments, please make sure you understand all potential impacts to your business applications due to automatic stop for your resources, and also test it through within your Non-Production environment to validate your assumption before adopting in Production.
+{{% /notice %}}

 ### Stop Low Utilization EC2 Instances by Using AWS Trusted Advisor Metrics

 AWS Trusted Advisor provides recommendations to help you follow AWS best practices, which can optimize your infrastructure including cost reduction.
 With [AWS Business Support](https://aws.amazon.com/premiumsupport/plans/business/) and [AWS Enterprise Support](https://aws.amazon.com/premiumsupport/plans/enterprise/), AWS customers can access all Trusted Advisor checks to conduct cost optimization, while being able to call [AWS support APIs](https://docs.aws.amazon.com/awssupport/latest/user/about-support-api.html) to programmatically interact with Trusted Advisor.